When selecting laboratory countertops to pair with your casework, there are several important considerations to keep in mind:

 While most laboratories will only need to make one countertop material selection, PSA Laboratory Furniture offers the flexibility to choose combined materials for unique laboratory applications.
 We’ll help you determine the best countertop material to provide the performance and aesthetic you need for your laboratory.

 Epoxy resin is a solid countertop material combining epoxy, silica hardener and filler materials in an oven-cured process.
 The curing process chemically binds the countertop materials throughout, creating a surface with outstanding durability and unparalleled chemical resistance.

 Epoxy resin countertops are very popular for laboratories in nearly every discipline.
+They can be found in schools, healthcare facilities, government centers, and research laboratories.
 These tops resist heat, moisture and bacteria exceptionally well at a very moderate price point.